liberatr/nettv/README.md

 ##Constructing an object that depends on a Service

-In `NetTv.php`, look at the constructor for the class:
+In `WatchCartoons.php`, look at the constructor for the class:

 ```
-class NetTV {
+class WatchCartoons {
 ...
   public function __construct(ConfigFactory $config_factory) {
     $this->config_factory = $config_factory;